top of page

 • Because our kiddo's feel comfortable and secure when they know what is happening in their environment.

-• Because a change is a cue that something unknown might be happening and this can cause the child to experience anxiety.
+• Because a change is a cue that something unknown might be happening and this can cause your child to experience anxiety.

-• Because a change is a transition and neurodiverse kiddo's can struggle with transitions.
+• Because a change is a transition and neurodiverse kiddo's can struggle with transitions - stopping one thing and starting another.

 • Because change usually means finishing with a preferred task or activity to something less preferred.